5 watersport courses to help you earn your way around the best beaches in the world.

 5. Scuba Instructor

 Now, this is trickier as the learning required to get into a position of earning takes some dedication.
 But it is possible.
 Firstly you need to complete your PADI Level One and Advanced Scuba courses, (takes at least 2 weeks).
 Then you need to do an Emergency First Response and Rescue Dive course (an extra couple of days) after which you are in a position to apply for your “Dive Master”.
 This is the dedicated bit as it can take up to 3 months as it’s all about the number of dives, with a small bit of theory thrown in.
-We have 2 programs — one in the Bahamas and the other in Madagascar where earning your PADI stripes is possible, and if you get the golden ticket they might take you on as an intern while you do your Dive Master.
+We have 2 programs — one in South Africa and the other in Madagascar where earning your PADI stripes is possible, and if you get the golden ticket they might take you on as an intern while you do your Dive Master.
 Once completed you are good to go.

 Find out more about scuba diving in Madagascar